renebarto/baremetal/doc/05-console-uart1.md

   - Line 209: We calculate the corresponding bit shift to select the correct bits in the GPIO pull up/down register
   - Line 213: We read the current value of the GPIO pull up/down register
   - Line 214: We mask the bits for the selected GPIO pin
-  - Line 215: We add the bits for the pull mode, using the conversion map defined in Line 211.
+  - Line 215: We add the bits for the pull modeof the selected GPIO pin, using the conversion map defined in Line 211.
 For input of the map we use the integer conversion of the `GPIOPullMode` enum.
   - Line 216: We write the value to the GPIO pull up/down register